AndreaRichardt/Warehouse-data-analytics/README.md

 Dashboard Integration: Connect views to your visualization tools Results Interpretation: Use the segmentation logic and metrics to drive business decisions

 📝 Notes

+All date calculations use CURRENT_TIMESTAMP for real-time analysis NULL values are handled using NULLIF() to prevent division by zero errors Window functions are used for advanced analytics (running totals, comparisons) Results are ordered for better readability and analysis 📝 Notes

 All date calculations use CURRENT_TIMESTAMP for real-time analysis